 All Group entities may provide information concerning common customers and activities for cases related to ML/TF and respond to requests for account information from other Group entities in a timely manner.
-This exchange of information is performed by the AMLCOs, under the supervision and the coordination of BoC's AMLCO.
+This exchange of information is performed by the AMLCOs, under the supervision and the coordination of the Bank's AMLCO.

-BoC's Group-wide policies and procedures consider issues and obligations related to local data protection and privacy laws and regulations.
-All information shared between Group entities / subsidiaries is done in compliance with relevant laws and regulations and is provided from / to the compliance team of each Group Entity.
+The Bank's Group-wide policies and procedures must take into account issues and obligations related to local data protection and privacy laws and regulations.
+All information shared between Group entities / subsidiaries must be done in compliance with relevant laws and regulations and be provided from / to the compliance team of each Group Entity.

-5.6 Complex Structures and non-standard or non-transparent activities within BoC's own structure
+5.6 Complex Structures and non-standard or non-transparent activities within the Bank's own structure

-BoC avoids setting up complex and potentially non-transparent structures.
+The Bank shall avoid setting up complex and potentially non-transparent structures.

-The BoC considers in its decision-making the results of a risk assessment performed to identify whether such structures could be used for a purpose connected with ML or other financial crimes and the respective controls and legal framework in place.
-Therefore, it takes into account at least:
+The Bank shall consider in its decision-making the results of a risk assessment performed to identify whether such structures could be used for a purpose connected with ML or other financial crimes and the respective controls and legal framework in place.
+Therefore, it shall take into account at least:

-- 1. the extent to which the jurisdiction in which the structure is set up complies effectively with EU and international standards on tax transparency, AML/CTF. - 2. the extent to which the structure serves an obvious economic and lawful purpose. - 3. the extent to which the structure could be used to hide the identity of the ultimate beneficial owner. - 4. whether the structure might impede appropriate oversight by BoC's senior management or BoC's ability to manage the related risk. and - 5. whether the structure poses obstacles to effective supervision by the competent authority.
+- 1. the extent to which the jurisdiction in which the structure will be set up complies effectively with EU and international standards on tax transparency, AML/CTF. - 2. the extent to which the structure serves an obvious economic and lawful purpose. - 3. the extent to which the structure could be used to hide the identity of the ultimate beneficial owner. - 4. whether the structure might impede appropriate oversight by the Bank's senior management or the Bank's ability to manage the related risk. and - 5. whether the structure poses obstacles to effective supervision by the competent authority.

-In any case, BoC does not set up opaque or unnecessarily complex structures which have no clear economic rationale or legal purpose or if it is concerned that these structures might be used for a purpose connected with financial crime.
+In any case, the Bank shall not set up opaque or unnecessarily complex structures which have no clear economic rationale or legal purpose or if it is concerned that these structures might be used for a purpose connected with financial crime.

-When setting up such structures, the senior management has a clear understanding of their nature, their purpose as well as the risks associated with them and ensure that the internal control functions are appropriately and timely engaged.
-Such structures are approved by the senior management of BoC.
+When setting up such structures, the senior management shall have a clear understanding of their nature, their purpose as well as the particular risks associated with them and ensure that the internal control functions are appropriately and timely engaged.
+Such structures must be approved by the senior management of the Bank.

 5.7.
-Capital Adequacy and Liquidity of BoC
+Capital Adequacy and Liquidity of the Bank